 United Way of Racine County invests local dollars in the community through our grantmaking process.
 Funding decisions align with our goal of building an educated workforce.
-Our grants are invested in high-performing, nonprofit organizations that provide programs and services aligned with the four strategic areas of health, education, financial stability, and basic needs.
+Our grants are invested in high-performing, nonprofit organizations that provide programs and services aligned with the four strategic areas of health, education, financial stability, and essential services.

 Organizations requesting funding must:

 - Adhere to ethical standards